-Lasers Like it Cool
+Lasers Like It Cool

 Sitting in my hot office, I am sure that lasers prefer lower ambient temperatures.
 They actually have plenty of reasons to do so:

-- In solid-state gain media, high temperatures (high T) lead to a stronger excitation of higher-lying sublevels within Stark level manifolds.
-In this way, they often “smear out” the gain spectrum, and they may also increase the lower-level population (in quasi-three-level gain media), thus reducing the peak gain and the gain efficiency.
+- In solid-state laser gain media, high temperatures (high T) lead to a stronger excitation of higher-lying sublevels within Stark level manifolds.
+In this way, they often “smear out” the gain spectrum, and they may also increase the lower-level population (in quasi-three-level laser gain media), thus reducing the peak gain and the gain efficiency.
 Similar effects occur in most semiconductor lasers, where the Fermi distribution is smeared out.